SystemsForecasting/ManchesterPBPK/README.md

 - `functions/PBPK_model_rxode.R`: it contains the ordinary differential equations of the PBPK and compartmental absorption & transit (CAT) models, written in `RxODE` format.
 - `functions/import_param.R`: it contains the functions used to import and elaborate the PBPK and CAT model parameters.
 - `functions/functions_plot4.R`: it contains the functions used to generate the plots.
-- `data/PBPK_parameters`: it contains `.xlsx` files of the physiological parameters for all the species supported by the Manchester PBPK app.
+- `data/PBPK_parameters`: it contains `.xlsx` files of the physiological parameters for all the species supported by the PBPKedu app.
 All the references are included in the `.xlsx` files.
 - `data/library_drugs`:it contains `.xlsx` files of the drug physicochemical parameters and of drugs pharmacokinetics.
 All the references are included in the `.xlsx` files and in `data/library_drugs/readme.txt`.

 ## How to install on a local machine